On bound-states of the Gross Neveu model with massive fundamental fermions: Summary

 \section{Summary}

 In this note we address the issue of bound states in the two dimensional Gross Neveu model with massive fermions.
 In the original paper it was shown that in the large N limit for the massless case there is no binding energy, namely, it is a binding at threshold.
-For the massive case the situation is different and there is a non trivial binding energy.
+For the massive case the situation is different, as there is, besides the lowest minimum, another one, from which states may tunnel, their life time depending of course on the parameters of the system.

+It is shown that there are no bound states above the lowest minimum, while above the other there is one bound state.
 When the coupling constant is $\lambda=\pi$ the binding energy vanishes and when the coupling goes to infinity the binding energy is maximal, namely $2M_F$, twice the fermion physical mass, and the bound state is massless.

+We would like to mention that in \cite{Thies:1993jr} \cite{Pausch:1991ee}, based on the use of a light-cone Tamm-Dankoff approximation, it was found that there is no bound state in the massive G.N. model\footnote{We would like to thank M. Thies for bringing this result to our attention and for discussions about it.}.

-This result is part of a larger investigation of quantum field theories in various dimensions that admit non-trivial bound states\cite{FS}.
+This result is part of a larger investigation of quantum field theories in various dimensions \cite{FS}.
 Naturally one would like to investigate in a similar manner the Gross Neveu model in three and four dimensions and also the theories with a scalar in the fundamental representation of the $SU(N)$ at large $N$.